fbpx

 Our approach

 Narran River flowing at ~2,500ML/d upstream from Bangate Bridge – 28 February 2020.
-Photo credit: CEWO
+Photo credit: CEWH

-We are undertaking two closely-linked approaches:
+We undertook two closely-linked approaches:

 Establishing relationships between ecological response and flow regime